IRL2/nanover-docs/source/tutorials/openmm.rst

   OpenMM simulation from scratch with NanoVer and change the visualisations of different atom selections for a protein-ligand system.

-XML Files
+Openmm XML Files
 ==============================================

-The XML format for serializing OpenMM simulations consists of a root element ``<OpenMMSimulation>`` containing three main components:
+The XML format described here is used specifically for manipulating NanoVer simulations from OpenMM serialized XML files.
+It consists of a root element ``<OpenMMSimulation>`` containing three main components:

 1. **Starting Structure**: Enclosed in either ``<pdbx>`` or ``<pdb>`` tags
 2. **OpenMM Serialized System**: Enclosed in the ``<System>`` tag